HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 One of the key DMAIC measure phase deliverables is the Measurement System Analysis.
 Its purpose is to validate whether the data collected from the process is dependable and can be used for analysis in further phases.

-A successful Measure Phase in DMAIC needs close working between different departments in your organization.
+A successful Measure Phase in DMAIC requires close work between different departments in your organization.
 Not only the members of the Six Sigma team but also statisticians should work together.
 Fitting software programs might be needed at this phase.
-So, the team should have people with knowledge of the best software programs available in the market.
+So, the team should have people who know the best software programs available in the market.

 The Best Tools for Measure Phase of Six Sigma:

 Thanks to the different tools available to make the Measure Phase easy for Six Sigma Teams.
-These tools might not fit all teams as their requirements and purpose vary.
-Nevertheless, some tools might help Six Sigma teams with the Measure Phase effectively irrespective of the purpose of the team and objective.
-The Pareto Chart, check sheets and Capability Analysis are the popular tools used by Six Sigma tools to achieve the objective of the Measure Phase with ease.
+These tools might not fit all teams as their requirements and purposes vary.
+Nevertheless, some tools might help Six Sigma teams with the Measure Phase effectively, irrespective of the purpose of the team and objective.
+The Pareto Chart, check sheets, and Capability Analysis are popular tools used by Six Sigma to achieve the objective of the Measure Phase with ease.

 Conclusion: